dokmelody/jam/README.md

 This is an initial prototype of Dok programming language (https://www.dokmelody.org), DokMelody IDE, and Doknil knowledge-base language, developed in Clojure for the 2020 https://repl.it Programming Language Jam.

-TODO in flux from Clojure to Racket code base!

 ## Mission

 Win the Jam! :-)